Works updates

 Find out more about Clive Booth Student Village in person

-Information and images are also viewable on hoardings (pictured right) which can be found near the Cuckoo Lane entrance to Clive Booth Student Village site.
+Information and images are viewable on hoardings (pictured right) which can be found near the Cuckoo Lane entrance to Clive Booth Student Village site.

 CBSV-hoarding-with-information-on-the-redevelopment